bluefoot/m3ufilter/README.md

 ### Option 1: url call

-- Setup your player to call the `/getm3u` endpoint with the following query parameters.
-A config file is not needed:
+Setup your player to call the `/getm3u` endpoint with the following query parameters:

 - **url**: url of the m3u file.
 - **groups** (optional): commma-separated list of groups to INCLUDE.
 Channels NOT belonging to groups in the list will be filtered out.